Consider pharmacotherapy for appropriate patients with obesity1,2

 Understand side effects

-HCPs and patients should both be familiar with the medication and its potential side effects and contraindications
+Both health care professionals and patients should be familiar with the medication and its potential side effects and contraindications

 Icon of the number 3